Restream/redmine_attach_by_url/README.md

 ## Usage

-1. To attach a file to an issue, enter the file's URL into the corresponding field in the **Attachments by url** block.
+1. To attach a file to an issue, enter the file's URL into the corresponding field in the **Attachments by URL** block.
 If needed, add a description.
 ![attach by url](attach_by_url.PNG)
 2. Wait for the file to upload.
 3. To add another file, click **Add another file**.